google/floodlight-audit/README.md

     manifest.json.
 3. Open a chrome browser window, navigate the extensions management page by browsing to: chrome://extensions/
+4. On the top right of the page flip the "Developer Mode" switch to on.
-4. At the top of the page, on the left, click the “Load Unpacked Extension ...” button
+5. At the top of the page, on the left, click the “Load Unpacked Extension ...” button
-5. Select the “floodlight-audit” folder created when you downloaded the source code.
+6. Select the “floodlight-audit” folder created when you downloaded the source code.
-6. The tool should now be installed, and a new icon should show in the extensions toolbar on the top right corner of chrome.
+7. The tool should now be installed, and a new icon should show in the extensions toolbar on the top right corner of chrome.
-7. Finally click the icon in the extension toolbar to open the tool.
+8. Finally click the icon in the extension toolbar to open the tool.

 If the extension doesn't work due to chrome extensions restrictions in your organization you may be need to generate a key, follow instructions here: https://developer.chrome.com/apps/manifest/key